Author has written 3 stories for Shugo Chara!, Avengers, and Big Hero 6.

 We don't get to "solve" the problem by pretending it doesn't exist, and we don't get to say and do racist or prejudiced things and act as if they don't have centuries worth of oppression and hate tied to them that bleeds into modern society.
 If we pretend it doesn't exist, that's allowing the conversation to end, and if it ends, then we don't get to say anything more about the struggles we face on a daily basis.
 Not talking about racism in the police force does nothing to solve that racism.
 Not talking about the wage gap won't make it close up.
 If someone tells you that you hurt them emotionally, you don't get to tell them that you didn't because you can't see the pain.

 If we really want to make the world a more equal place, we have to stop the "I'm sorry you're offended" narrative.
 I can completely understand why people usually react this way.
 It’s because no one wants to be the bad guy.
 If you get called out on doing something that’s oppressing another group of people, well that’s bad and no one wants to be bad.
-But instead of taking responsibility for your actions, you’re putting the blame on the other person and saying that “it’s your fault that you’re offended,” not that you did something that offended them.
+But instead of taking responsibility for your actions, you’re putting the blame on the other person and saying that “it’s your fault that you’re offended,” not that you're sorry for doing something that offended them.

 Inequality is not a black and white matter.
 It's so much more complicated than that, and I know that it's difficult to even think about such a concept, because we're so surrounded by the idea that it disappeared when Martin Luther King Jr. had a dream.
 But it's not that simple.
 And if you really want the conversation to end, you need to be willing to listen.
 These problems aren't going to disappear just because we refuse to talk about it--it will just perpetuate the problem.